dawidolko/Team-Programming/README.md

 /Lab: This folder contains useful scripts and development tools that can make your team development work easier.

-/Courses: This is where all sorts of educational materials such as presentations, tutorials, documentation, and articles related to team programming are located.

 ## **How ​​to start:**

 Clone the repository to your local computer: